MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ### Prompt 1

-**Product vision document (PVD):** Explain how you contributed to the vision of the product and participated in the planning process.
-Describe your discussions about the features that would solve the problem outlined in your PVD.
+**Product vision document (PVD):** Explain what you contributed to the vision of the product and how you participated in the planning process. **Provide a screenshot/s of the portions of the PVD to which you contributed.**

 ### Prompt 2

-**Release canvas/es:** Explain how you researched and discovered the features that your team planned for each release canvas delivered during this unit.
+**Release canvas/es:** Explain what you contributed to your release canvases. **Provide screenshots.**

 ### Prompt 3

-**Trello & task breakdown:** Describe how you contributed to task breakdown and how you estimated each of your assigned features.
+**Trello & task breakdown:** Describe your contributions to the task breakdown of your Trello board. **Screenshot Trello cards that you made.**

 ### Prompt 4